MrCirca/Ansible-Repository/README.md

 # Ansible Glusterfs Proxmox roles
 It's a deployment that automates the installation of Glusterfs and Proxmox stack.
 This project, has 3 main roles.
-1. Proxmox role: Exchange ssh public keys between hosts and create cluster.
+1. Proxmox role: Exchange ssh public keys between hosts and create Proxmox cluster.
+2. Common role: Has commont tasks such as create filesystem
-2. LVM role: Prepare volume groups and logical volumes which will be used for GlusterFS
+3. LVM role: Prepare volume groups and logical volumes which will be used for GlusterFS storage
-3. Glusterfs role: Create Glusterfs cluster and create gluster volume
+4. Glusterfs role: Create Glusterfs cluster and create gluster volume

 ## Getting Started
 You should clone the repository